Mady520/Write-ups/TryHackMe/Linux-fundamentals-3/README.md

 ```
 ### Concepts
 `python3 -m http.server` is used to create a local server (if needed for some projects/work).
-`updog` &arr; advanced server.
+`updog` &rarr; advanced server.
-`pid` &arr; Process ID.
+`pid` &rarr; Process ID.
-`ps` &arr; Provides list of the running processes, user's session and some additional information.
+`ps` &rarr; Provides list of the running processes, user's session and some additional information.
-`ps aux --sort-%CPU` &arr; Shows resource heavy processes running.
+`ps aux --sort-%CPU` &rarr; Shows resource heavy processes running.
-`kill pid` &arr; To kill a process.
+`kill pid` &rarr; To kill a process.
-`SIGTERM` &arr; Kill the process, but allows it to do some cleanup beforehand.
+`SIGTERM` &rarr; Kill the process, but allows it to do some cleanup beforehand.
-`SIGKILL` &arr; Kill the process,doesn't do any cleanup after the fact.
+`SIGKILL` &rarr; Kill the process,doesn't do any cleanup after the fact.
-`SIGSTOP` &arr; Stop/suspend a process.
+`SIGSTOP` &rarr; Stop/suspend a process.
-`systemctl` &arr; This command allows us to interact with the systemmd processes/deamon.
+`systemctl` &rarr; This command allows us to interact with the systemmd processes/deamon.
-`fg` &arr; used to bring background processes into use on the terminal, where the output of the script is now returned to us.
+`fg` &rarr; used to bring background processes into use on the terminal, where the output of the script is now returned to us.
-`crontab` &arr; one of the processes that is started during boot, whihc is responsible for facilitating and managing cron jobs.
+`crontab` &rarr; one of the processes that is started during boot, whihc is responsible for facilitating and managing cron jobs.
-`dpkg` &arr; Package installers.
+`dpkg` &rarr; Package installers.